 Alcohol can be enjoyed in moderation on a low-carb diet.
-In fact, dry wine has very few carbs and hard liquor has none.
+In fact, dry wine has very few carbs and hard liquor none.

 However, beer is fairly high in carbs.

-Unfortunately, sweetened yogurt often contains as many carbs as a dessert.
+Sweetened yogurt often contains as many carbs as a dessert.

-Bottom Line: Sweetened low-fat or nonfat yogurt often has as many carbs as ice cream and other desserts.
+SUMMARY Sweetened low-fat or nonfat yogurt often has as many carbs as ice cream and other desserts.